 In The Iron Lady, Margaret Thatcher (Meryl Streep), an older woman coping with her husband’s death, speaks with the imagined presence of her husband as she recalls scenes from her past lives, from girlhood to being British Prime Minister.

 11. Still Mine 2012

 Director: Michael McGowan

 In Still Mine movie, Morrison (James Cromwell), 87, is a farmer from New Brunswick determined to construct a more convenient home for himself and Irene (Genevieve Bujold), his loving wife of 61 years, who is showing signs of dementia.
-To build their last home, the elderly couple in rural New Brunswick is battling with local authorities.
+The elderly couple in rural New Brunswick is battling with local authorities to build their last home.

 12. The Leisure Seeker 2017